Sargis Hovsepyan

 Sargis Hovsepyan (Սարգիս Հովսեփյան; born on 2 November 1972) is an Armenian professional football coach and a former player who played as a right-back.
 Hovsepyan was the long-time captain of the Armenia national team.

-He participated in 132 international matches and scored two goals since his debut in the national team's first game in a home friendly match against Moldova on 14 October 1992.
+Hovsepyan participated in 132 international matches and scored two goals since his debut in the national team's first game in a home friendly match against Moldova on 14 October 1992.
 Hovsepyan ended his career on 14 November 2012 at the age of 39, just over a month before turning 40 years old.
 He was the last member of the first Armenia national team to retire.
 After his final match, he was awarded the Medal of the City Hall.

 A month after the completion of his playing career, he was appointed director of the Armenia national team.

 Club career

 Sargis Hovsepyan played his first match at the professional level when he was seventeen.
 It was in the Soviet Top League with second league club Malatia Yerevan.
 The following year, the Soviet Union collapsed.
 Sargis had then started competing in the Armenian Premier League of his now independent homeland.
 Hovsepyan first joined Lori Vanadzor in 1991 and was transferred to Pyunik Yerevan the following year.
 He immediately became the first star of the country.
 In 1992, he became the first player to be named Armenian Footballer of the Year.
 In the same year he made his debut for the national team.
 Hovsepyan was named Armenian Footballer of the Year again for 1995, becoming the first player to receive the award twice.

 Hovsepyan was switched clubs in 1997 to 1998 and spent the next part of his club career in Russia.
 Anatoliy Byshovets had acquired Hovsepyan and took him into Zenit St. Petersburg.
 Zenit coach Anatoli Davydov later believed Hovsepyan to be suited for right-back.
 In this position, Sargis was so good that by the end of the season in 1999, the leaders of the club called him the best player on the team.
 The first season Hovsepyan joined them, Zenit won the 1998–99 Russian Cup, the Russian Cup in history.
 The categorically refused to sell any kind.
 Hovsepyan began to receive the interest of CSKA Moscow and Lokomotiv Moscow.

 However, Yury Morozov, the next coach of St. Petersburg, had decided not to use Hovsepyan for any useful positions.
 And thus he unwittingly provoked the subsequent parting player with the club.
 No player in the new center of defense look convincing.
 Suffice it to say that in the list of 33 best for the season of 2002, Hovsepyan was in second place - just after Sergei Ignashevich.
 But in just a couple of months, it turned out that without Hovsepyan in Zenit, the defense was superfluous.
 In the football club, tactical revolution broke out.
 The team became the defensive line, and the specialty of the last defender suddenly lost its relevance.